qwandor/qbutton/README.md

 ### Setup
 1. Set your client ID, client secret and device model ID for the Google Assistant API in `config.h`.
-1. Build and install the firmware from the 'button' env using PlatformIO.
+1. Build and install the firmware from the 'button' env using [PlatformIO](https://platformio.org).
+    1. `$ platformio run --target upload --environment button`
 1. Connect the device to power.
 After a few seconds it will show up as an access point named qbutton.
 1. Connect to the access point from your phone or laptop.
 1. Open http://192.168.0.1/ or http://qbutton.local/ in your browser.